Siddharthbadal/Sales-Production-Data-Analysis/README.md

 ### Tools

--SQLServer
+-	SQLServer
--MsExcel
+-	MsExcel

 About the Database:

--Adventureworks2019 database is consist of 6 Schema and 71 tables.
+-	Adventureworks2019 database is consist of 6 Schema and 71 tables.
--20+ Views and stored procedures and triggers.
+-	20+ Views and stored procedures and triggers.
--486 columns
+-	486 columns
--152 default constraints
+-	152 default constraints